Notes Payable, Related Parties

-On April 25, 2018, ASH delivered to the Seller that certain Promissory Note (the “ApplianceSmart Note”) in the original principal amount of $3,919, (the “Original Principal Amount”), as such amount may be adjusted per the terms of the ApplianceSmart Note.
+On April 25, 2018, ASH delivered to the Seller that certain Promissory Note (the “ApplianceSmart Note”) in the original principal amount of $3,919 (the “Original Principal Amount”), as such amount may be adjusted per the terms of the ApplianceSmart Note.
 The ApplianceSmart Note is effective as of April 1, 2018 and matures on April 1, 2021 (the “Maturity Date”).
 The ApplianceSmart Note bears interest at 5% per annum with interest payable monthly in arrears.
 Ten percent of the outstanding principal amount will be repaid annually on a quarterly basis, with the accrued and unpaid principal due on the Maturity Date.
 ApplianceSmart has agreed to guaranty repayment of the ApplianceSmart Note.
 The remaining $2,581 of the Purchase Price was paid in cash by ASH to the Seller.
 ASH may reborrow funds, and pay interest on such re-borrowings, from the Seller up to the Original Principal Amount.
-As of September 30, 2020, there was $2,826 outstanding on the ApplianceSmart Note and is included in Debtor in possession liabilities on the Company’s Consolidated Balance Sheet.
+As of March 31, 2020, and September 30, 2019, there was $2,826 principal outstanding on the ApplianceSmart Note.

 On December 26, 2018, ASH and the Seller amended and restated the ApplianceSmart Note to, among other things, grant the Seller a security interest in the assets of ASH and ApplianceSmart in accordance with the terms of separate security agreements entered into between ASH and ApplianceSmart, respectively, and the Seller.